 When it comes to the longer definitions, “act as kinsman, do the part of a kinsman” is given first.
 The lexicon then gives several Old Testament texts where close relatives redeemed people from slavery, or redeemed their land, or avenged the blood of a murdered relative.

-I guess it just makes sense that close relatives should be the ones obligated to rescue people when they are in difficult situations, such as when they have sold themselves or their land because of hard times; and that they should be the ones to seek justice when a relative has been murdered.
+I guess it just makes sense that close relatives are the ones obligated to rescue people when they are in difficult situations and obligated to seek justice when a relative has been murdered.

 Boaz: a Go’el

 Perhaps the most well-known story of redemption in the Old Testament is the narrative recorded in the book of Ruth.
 In this story, Naomi and Ruth’s close relative Boaz willingly redeems them and their land in a legal transaction.
 Boaz rescues them from poverty and hardship.
 And, through his and Ruth’s child, the ancestral line of Naomi’s husband is preserved.

 Boaz is a go’el.
 (The word go’el is a participle form of the verb ga’al.) Boaz is a close relative and he acts as a redeemer.
 Go’el conveys both meanings, as does the English translation “kinsman redeemer”.
 Go’el is frequently used as a technical term in Hebrew Law.

 Reading about the legal responsibility of kinship in redemption made me think about God’s redemption of us.
 Redemption was not just a lofty act done by the Creator to redeem and reconcile his creation to himself.
 It was also a loving act done by our close relative Jesus Christ, who became like us, identified with us, and chose to become responsible for us so that he could rescue us.

 Jesus regards us as his family (Matt.
 12:49-50); and for the sake of his family, his kin, he went to great lengths to redeem and rescue us from the bondage of sin and death.